 The Advisory Council brings national and international expertise and cross-sectoral perspective to our work.
-They provide independent advice and approve major strategic projects and evaluations, ensuring the integrity and relevance of our work to stakeholders in Government, schools and the wider community.
+They provide independent advice on major strategic projects and evaluations, ensuring the integrity and relevance of our work to stakeholders in Government, schools and the wider community.

 The Advisory Council reviews and endorses our priority work.
-The criteria for accepting work is set out in the Advisory Council charter (PDF 420KB).
+Read CESE's Advisory Council charter (PDF 108KB).

 Professor Alan Hayes AM

 Alan Hayes AM is the Inaugural Distinguished Professor of Family Studies and Director of the Family Action Centre, within the Faculty of Health and Medicine at the University of Newcastle, Australia.

 Alan has longstanding interests in addressing disadvantage and facilitating social mobility, health and wellbeing.
 Particularly his research addresses prevention, early intervention and the role of educational opportunity.
 His current work explores better targeting of investments in community support for families with complex needs, especially through community-focused collective impact approaches.
 Professor Hayes was appointed as a Member in the General Division of the Order of Australia in the Queen’s Birthday 2012 Honours List.
 From 2004-15 he was Director of the Australian Institute of Family Studies.